-Good agricultural practices are fundamental to minimise the impact of agricultural activity on the health of the environment, workers and neighbouring communities.
-This principle aims to support organisations to reduce the use of toxic and polluting materials, especially pesticides, and manage the potential impact of their agricultural activity.
+Good agricultural practices are fundamental to maximise the benefits of agricultural activity while minimising negative impacts on the environment, workers and neighbouring communities.
+This principle aims to support organisations to maximise soil health while reducing and optimising the use of agricultural inputs, especially the use of pesticides, and other toxic/polluting materials.